It Takes a Village -2-

 So today, when I look at how different things are and how much harder it is to encourage mums, I can’t help but ask: what happened?

 In the 1960s–1970s, the birth control pill was approved in many Western nations.
-Suddenly women could plan pregnancies in a completely new way and stay longer in the workforce before or between children.
-Even while in many countries, the majority of moms still where the primary caregiver of their children, this slowly started to shift the narrative.
+Suddenly, women could plan pregnancies in a completely new way and stay longer in the workforce before or between children.
+Even while in many countries, the majority of moms are still the primary caregivers of their children, this slowly started to shift the narrative.

 In 1963, Betty Friedan published The Feminine Mystique, which expressed the frustrations of many middle-class housewives by describing the full-time domestic role as a waste of women's talent and education